magmablinker/redditripperjava/readme.md

 This is a simple programm
-which allows yout o download
+which allows you to download
-the complete
+the top 100 images of any subreddit